jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Budgie

 A MacOS inspired desktop, [The Budgie desktop](https://buddiesofbudgie.org/ "Webpage Budgie desktop") is independant of any Linux distro.
 Its design emphasizes simplicity, minimalism, and elegance, while providing the means to extend or customize the desktop in various ways[^32].
 There are Budgie versions available for most Linux distributions.
+There design has a very Windows-esque design.

 ### Enlightenment

 This project started in 1997 and intended to be a virtual desktop window manager.
 This would involve a grid of desktops a user could move windows around and onto.
 The initial release was in 1999 called E16.
 The second release E17 took 12 years.
 But E17 had grown from just a window manager into a full-fledged desktop environment using its own libraries called Enlightenment Foundation Libraries.
 Enlightenment can also be a shell that can sit on top of KDE and GNOME.

 ### Android